 “You are basically betting on humanity continuing to burn down the house at the same rate in order for you to make money, and that is a very risky bet,” Kühne told CBC.

-And betting on the Montney is particularly ill-advised because much of the gas it contains can only be extracted through hydraulic fracking, a process linked with the unregulated and typically unmonitored fugitive release of methane gas.
-Possessing 83 times the global heating power of carbon dioxide during its first 20 years in the atmosphere, methane’s has emerged as an essential, top priority for short-term emission reductions.
+And betting on the Montney is particularly ill-advised because much of the gas it contains can only be extracted through hydraulic fracturing, or fracking, a process linked with the unregulated and typically unmonitored fugitive release of methane gas.
+Possessing 83 times the global heating power of carbon dioxide during its first 20 years in the atmosphere, methane has emerged as an essential, top priority for short-term emission reductions.

-But fossil executives, like Tourmaline Oil President and CEO Michael Rose, tout fossil gas as a boon.
+But fossil executives, like Tourmaline President and CEO Michael Rose, tout fossil gas as a boon.
 Offering his own praise for the Blueberry River Implementation Agreement, which he described as a “new framework for oil and gas development,” Rose said that “providing low-emission Canadian natural gas to the world is one of the best things we can do for the global atmosphere and the overall Canadian economy.”